-If you are one of those who hear this term “Fixed Asset Management” on a regular basis but don’t know about it.
+If you are one of those who hear the term “Fixed Asset Management” on a regular basis but don’t know about it.
 Then, you are at the right place!
-After reading this blog you will have a clear picture of Fixed Asset Management.
+After reading this guide you will have a clear picture of Fixed Asset Management & tracking.

 Without wasting any time let’s start with our first question.

 It is a long-term tangible asset, it can either be a property or equipment that a company owns and works in its operations to produce income.
 Fixed assets are not assumed to be utilized or transformed into money within a year.
 Fixed assets usually can be seen in the balance sheet.